 To be attached to the subdivision, to love the little platoon we belong to in society, is the first principle (the germ as it were) of public affections.
 It is the first link in the series by which we proceed towards a love to our country, and to mankind.5

-In trying to understand the success of the United States Peruvian businessman Hernando de Soto stumbled across the extraordinary self-organizing abilities of North Americans.
-How could the United States be so successful in self-government while his native Peru could be so backward?
-In the 19th century, he found, ordinary Americans had defied the laws of land-ownership, had created their own living law of homesteading and land settlement, and had lived to tell the tale.
-Their living law was eventually codified in the Homestead Act of 1862.6 The California miners in the gold rush of 1849 were another race of self-governors.
-They came to extract gold from a land that had just been taken from Mexico and had no mineral law.
+In trying to understand the success of the United States the Peruvian businessman Hernando de Soto stumbled across the extraordinary self-organizing abilities of North Americans.
+How could the United States have become so successful in self-government while his native Peru remained so backward?
+The answer was, because Americans just went ahead and did it.
+In the 19th century, he found, ordinary Americans had defied the existing laws of land-ownership, had created their own living law of homesteading and land settlement, and had lived to tell the tale.
+The living law they had developed on the frontier in defiance of their betters was eventually codified in the Homestead Act of 1862.6 The California miners in the gold rush of 1849 were another race of self-governors.
+They came to extract gold from a land that had just been seized from Mexico and had no mineral law.
 So the miners formed mineral associations and wrote their own laws.
 What did the US government do about this?
 In 1872 Congress passed a mining law that essentially codified the miners’ living law.7 This self-organizing ability even extended to the unemployed during the Great Depression of the 1930s.
 Eric Hoffer:

-Not everyone thought that skid-row bums could be trusted to build America on their own.
-By the middle of the 19th century the success of trade and industry had introduced new currents of power in a capitalism that had learned to mobilize workers in industrial armies and in a modern state that had learned how to reach through old social structures and touch the individual.
-People began to write about “plutocracy,” the rule of the wealthy, and they were not recommending it as a model of the good society.
-The great social need was for social protection against the new power structures, and men began to debate how that might be accomplished, and to the socialists and the educated class the solution was a powerful state.
+While Hernando de Soto and Eric Hoffer have found in American history stories of successful self-government, others taught the opposite lesson.
+By the middle of the 19th century people began to write about “plutocracy,” the rule of the wealthy, and they were not recommending it as a model of the good society.
+The self-government of ordinary people could not defend against the power of the new capitalist generals and their industrial armies.
+The great social need was for social protection against these new men, and thinkers began to debate how that might be accomplished.
+To the socialists and the educated class the solution was a powerful state.
 In its revolutionary articulation this solution would be achieved in the Kairòs of political convulsion; in the Fabian Society model it would be achieved by gradual reform and “rational, factual socialist argument” of Fabian intellectuals.
 In the tradition of American institutionalism as it developed after World War II it was articulated by John Kenneth Galbraith in his notion of “countervailing power” between big business, big labor, and big government.9 In the early 21st century American liberals look back to the era of the three Bigs as a golden age of good jobs at good wages.